 - Be organised - The sooner you plan your marketing and media campaign the easier it will be.

-- Remember the little words that count - Getting your Fringe Programme listing right is a priority – the public, industry and media use this to decide what to see.
+- Make you words count - Getting your Fringe Programme listing description right is a priority – the public, industry and media use this to decide what to see.

-- The big picture - The show listing image will live alongside your programme listing and on edfringe.com.
-Keep it simple to ensure it links in with your marketing at a later date.
+- Choose your image - The show listing image will live alongside your programme listing and on edfringe.com.
+Keep it simple so that it can easily link in with your marketing at a later date.

-- Delegate amongst your team - Bring someone on board to coordinate your media and marketing.
-It doesn’t have to be a full-time job or managed by a PR professional, it can be a member of your company.
-You need someone with great writing skills, an eye for detail and who reads the papers regularly to get a head start on the sort of media content the Fringe generates.
+- Assign someone to do your PR and marketing - This doesn’t have to be a full-time job or managed by a PR professional, it can be a member of your company.
+You need someone with great writing skills, and who reads the papers regularly so knows the kind of media content the Fringe generates.

 - Be ready for press - Make sure that you have your press materials ready by the time your show goes on sale, that’s when the media will start asking questions.

-- Don’t panic! - The Fringe Media Office is here to help.
-They’re full of advice, ideas and contacts and will tailor it all to fit your show and your situation.
+- Talk to us - Our Fringe Media Office is here to help.
+They’re full of advice, ideas and contacts.
 Contact them for a chat about your show by emailing [email protected].

 Before the Fringe

 Get together with your company together and decide exactly what you would like to achieve from performing at the Fringe.